-BEEN THERE: I paid a visit on October 2, 2008, during the final phase of construction.
+BEEN THERE, DONE THAT: I paid a visit on October 2, 2008, during the final phase of construction.
+On September 4, 2016, I saw the Nationals play the Mets, who won the game, 5-1.

 ALL-STAR GAME: 2013 WORLD SERIES: 2015 (lost)